scanta2/ESPPresso/README.md

 # ESPPresso
-Beancount plugin to compute ordinary income for ESPP dispositions
+A Beancount plugin to compute the portion of an ESPP lot disposition that will be taxed as ordinary income.